Ultimaker/Ultimaker.com-designsystem/src/stories/atoms/grid/grid.stories.md

-## Grid
+# Breakpoints

 This grid columns will be displayed next to each other on prefixed sized displays and larger.

 The grid element should contain a *'flexgrid_cell'* element with a *'--prefix-[no columns]'* modifier or just a *'--prefix'* modifier to occupy the remaining space.